Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Concept and Definition

-where $\bm{s}_{\bm{x}}$ represents the direction from the current point $\bm{x} \in \R^2$ to the middle point of the exit.
-In \cite{duives2015quantification}, there is the minimum distance density evaluated only in the pedestrian locations $\bm{x}_{\alpha}$.
+where $\bm{s}_{\bm{x}}$ represents the direction from the current point $\bm{x} \in \R^2$ to the desired location, which is the middle point of the exit in this case (see the further section).
+In \cite{duives2015quantification}, the minimum distance density is evaluated only in the pedestrian locations $\bm{x}_{\alpha}$.

-Differently from \cite{duives2015quantification}, we evaluate the density distribution at every point in space.
-Thus we have to set the field of vision at every point in space, find the pedestrian which is the closest pedestrian to this point (if there is any) and count the value of the distribution.
-The angle of the pedestrian field of vision is chosen according to \cite{duives2015quantification} as $120$ degrees, i.e. $2/3 \pi$ radians.
+Different from \cite{duives2015quantification}, we evaluate the density distribution at every point in space.
+Therefore, we have to set the field of vision at every point in space, find the pedestrian that is closest to this point (if any), and count the value of the distribution.
+The angle of the pedestrian field of vision is chosen according to \cite{duives2015quantification} as $120$ degrees, i.e., $2/3 \pi$ radians.

+Note that assigning the field of vision to all points in space is only possible in scenarios where all pedestrians have a single global goal, as is the case in this study (see the further section).
+In scenarios with multiple directions, this approach would need modification, such as removing the field of vision or using a tailored approach specific to the scenario.
+However, research on this topic is beyond the scope of this paper.